GangGreenTemperTatum/terraform/study/HashiCorp Infrastructure Automation Certification Terraform Associate (002) Study (Theory) Notes.md

 	* Available [Terraform language style conventions](https://developer.hashicorp.com/terraform/language/syntax/style):
 * Ensure to stay consistent with formatting style imposed by the `terraform fmt` command.
 Terraform will also produce files that confirm to the style imposed by this command.
 * The `terraform fmt` command is also recommended during Terraform upgrades to ensure consistency and prevent errors during upgrade that may mangle the syntax and style applied.
+* Running `terraform fmt` rewrites Terraform configuration files to a canonical format and style and is recommended following Terraform upgrades (`tfenv -v | terraform version`), or declared in the `terraform { .. version.. }` block

 <br>
 </details>